humbertodlltrr/ML_Final_Project/README.md

 # ML Final Project
 There are four python files.
 These files run on Python 3, 3.6.5, with Anaconda distribution.
+Program runs without issues in the Spyder IDE.
 Otherwise just be sure to be able to make the following imports: numpy, pickle, os, tarfile, urllib, maplotlib, scipy and skimage.
 Running tests should download if neccessary the cifar10 data set from the following url https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz.
 If problems arise simply having the cifar-10-python.tar.gz file in the same directory as the python files should work.

 Tests can be done in test.py and an example of the available functions are shown and commented accordingly.
 Regardless ahead I put some notes on the most important bits.